huff-language/huff-docs/src/tutorial/the-basics/README.md

 **_Line 1:_** `0x00 calldataload`

 This line reads the first 32 bytes of calldata onto the stack.
-The `calldataload` opcode takes a calldata offset from the stack as it's input and returns 32bytes from that offset onto the stack.
+The `calldataload` opcode takes a calldata offset from the stack as its input and returns 32bytes from that offset onto the stack.

 _Stack after operation:_ `[2]`